jafl/jx_application_framework/README.md

 Please read the LICENSE file for the conditions under which the source is provided.

-The code has been thoroughly tested on Linux and OS X.  Bizzare behavior and crashes may be the result of broken system libraries.
+The code has been thoroughly tested on Linux and MacOS.
+Bizzare behavior and crashes may be the result of broken system libraries.
 We am willing to work with you to solve such problems, so please don't hesitate to contact us, but since we don't have access to your system, the burden of proof must